Registration fee £150; Symposium dinner £45

 In conjunction with the publication of a cutting-edge annual report, scientists and policymakers will gather at Kew for the second international State of the World's Plants Symposium.

 An annual review of the major issues affecting plant diversity and abundance, Kew's State of the World’s Plants report provides data on important indicator metrics to show us how plants are faring and how this is changing over time.
 As well as revealing the current status, the report includes horizon scanning to identify important and emerging issues, including research and knowledge gaps.
-The two-day symposium offers a platform to discuss issues raised in the report and to engage the scientific community, policymakers and public alike.
+This two-day symposium offers a platform to discuss issues raised in the report and to engage the scientific community, policymakers and public alike.

 This year’s State of the World’s Plants will have a special focus on Madagascar – exploring the country’s unique biodiversity and examining how we can tackle threats to it.